Overview

 HHJ Coe KC

-The Claimant sought to recover unpaid mooring licence fees from leaseholders of residential properties on the luxury Burton Waters estate.
+The claimant sought to recover unpaid mooring licence fees from leaseholders of residential properties on the luxury Burton Waters estate.
 The Defendants retained a silk and argued that certain terms of the mooring licence were unfair pursuant to the Unfair Terms in Consumer Contracts Regulations 1999, such that the licence was altogether unenforceable.
-As there are over 300 license holders, the value of an enforceable contract to the claimant was in excess of £20,000,000.
+As there are over 300 license holders, the value of an enforceable contract to the claimant was in excess of £20m.
+Jeff was instructed by Schillings and successful at trial.
+The Judge upheld his arguments and the defendants’ challenges were dismissed.

 Fernie v Burton Waters Management Limited & Beal Development Limited (2021)